VladDBA/PSBlitz/README.md

     .\PSBlitz.ps1 Help
     ```
 2. Run it against the whole instance (named instance SQL01), with default checks via integrated security
-    ```PowerSHell
+    ```PowerShell
     .\PSBlitz.ps1 Server01\SQL01
     ```
+3. Run it against the whole instance listening on port 1443 on host Server01, with default checks via integrated security
+    ```PowerShell
+    .\PSBlitz.ps1 Server01,1443
+    ```
-3. Run it against the whole instance, with in-depth checks via integrated security
+4. Run it against the whole instance, with in-depth checks via integrated security
     ```PowerSHell
     .\PSBlitz.ps1 Server01\SQL01 -IsIndepth Y
     ```
-4. Run it with in-depth checks, limit sp_BlitzIndex, sp_BlitzCache, and sp_BlitzLock to YourDatabase only, via integrated security
+5. Run it with in-depth checks, limit sp_BlitzIndex, sp_BlitzCache, and sp_BlitzLock to YourDatabase only, via integrated security
-    ```PowerSHell
+    ```PowerShell
     .\PSBlitz.ps1 Server01\SQL01 -IsIndepth Y -CheckDB YourDatabase
     ```
-5. Run it against the whole instance, with default checks via SQL login and password
+6. Run it against the whole instance, with default checks via SQL login and password
-    ```PowerSHell
+    ```PowerShell
     .\PSBlitz.ps1 Server01\SQL01 -SQLLogin DBA1 -SQLPass SuperSecurePassword
     ```
-6. Run it against a default instance residing on Server02, with in-depth checks via SQL login and password, while limmiting sp_BlitzIndex, sp_BlitzCache, and sp_BlitzLock to YourDatabase only
+7. Run it against a default instance residing on Server02, with in-depth checks via SQL login and password, while limmiting sp_BlitzIndex, sp_BlitzCache, and sp_BlitzLock to YourDatabase only
-    ```PowerSHell
+    ```PowerShell
     .\PSBlitz.ps1 Server02 -SQLLogin DBA1 -SQLPass SuperSecurePassword -IsIndepth Y -CheckDB YourDatabase
     ```
 Note that `-ServerName` is a positional parameter, so you don't necessarily have to specify the parameter's name as long as the first thing after the script's name is the instance